Sardinia Hike - Coast to Coast

 included check

-Meals: 7 breakfasts, 1 lunch & 1 picnic lunch, and 5 dinners
+Meals: 7 breakfasts, 3 lunches, 1 picnic lunch, and 6 dinners

 included check

-Luggage: Bags are transferred by van starting with pick-up from Olbia on Day 2 with drop-off at Olbia airport on Day 8
+Luggage: Bags are transferred by van, starting with pick-up from Olbia on Day 1, with drop-off at Olbia airport on Day 8

 included check

-Special events: Wine tasting, easy river kayak excursion, entry to archaeological and naturalistic sites (Santu Antine, Tiscali, and Gorropu Canyon), and a private boat trip to see spectacular caves, gorges, and beaches
+Special events: Easy river kayak excursion, entry to archaeological and naturalistic sites (Santu Antine, Tiscali, and Gorropu Canyon), and a private boat trip to see spectacular caves, gorges, and beaches.

 included check